 Unemployment in Joplin pushes above 3% for first time since summer of 2021

 Dec.
-19—Joplin and Missouri unemployment recently edged up slightly, according to the the latest monthly figures that are available.
+26—Joplin and Missouri unemployment recently edged up slightly, according to the the latest monthly figures that are available.

 The Joplin unemployment rate was 3.1% in October, up from 2.9% the previous month.
 That is the first time it has pushed above 3% since the summer of 2021, when unemployment was coming down after having climbed as a result of the pandemic that began in 2020.